 CDPL offers full-time internships for law students every summer.
-All 2022 positions are full.
-Applications for 2023 will be accepted beginning in August 2022.
+Applications are currently being accepted for summer 2023.
+Check back in the fall for 2024 opportunities.
 Learn more about internships.

 CDPL hosts volunteers from around the world all year long, including undergraduates seeking summer internships.
 Students, licensed attorneys, and interested community members are welcome to get in touch at any time about ongoing volunteer opportunities.
 Learn more about volunteering.

 FELLOWSHIPS & EXTERNSHIPS

 CDPL frequently hosts law students seeking externships for school credit, as well as individuals interested in applying for fellowships.
 At this time, we do not have any funded fellowships, but CDPL will work with candidates to create meaningful projects for outside fellowships.
 Interested individuals should contact Shelagh Kenney, Deputy Director, at firstname.lastname@example.org.